AdobeDocs/experience-manager-htl.en/help/using/global-objects.md

 ## JavaScript-backed Objects {#javascript-backed-objects}

 It is possible to back HTL logic with JavaScript.
-However the preferred or recommended method is by using [Sling Models.](https://sling.apache.org/documentation/bundles/models.html)
+However, the preferred or recommended method is by using [Sling Models](https://sling.apache.org/documentation/bundles/models.html).